Seneca-ICTOER/OPS705/docs/Labs/lab2.md

 1. If it has, save your new rules:

     ```bash
-    sudo service iptables save
+    sudo iptables-save | sudo tee /etc/iptables/rules.v4
     ```

-### Part 4: Modifying the SSH Service Listen Port
+### Part 3: Modifying the SSH Service Listen Port

-(Admon/caution - WARNING: Failure to follow the steps in Part 4 *properly and carefully* will result in losing access to your Linux VM.|If that happens, you’ll need to delete the VM and recreate it.)
+(Admon/caution - WARNING: Failure to follow the steps in Part 3 *properly and carefully* will result in losing access to your Linux VM.|If that happens, you’ll need to delete the VM and recreate it.)

 In this section, you will change what port the SSH service listens on for new connections.